 If the crime involves the theft of public funds, Minnesota Statutes Section 609.54 sets forth specific punishments.
 Generally, people face a maximum of five years in prison and/or a $10,000 fine if the theft involves less than $2,500.
 In crimes involving greater than $2,500, a court could impose a $20,000 fine and/or a ten-year prison sentence.

 In crimes involving private property, there is no specific state embezzlement statute.
 Instead, prosecutors may charge defendants under Minnesota Statutes Section 609.52, which addresses general larceny or theft.
 The amount stolen, in addition to other factors, determine the severity of the punishment.

 If the alleged crime involves the theft of government property, securities, or the crossing of state lines, federal law applies.
 The penalties for the federal crime of embezzlement vary as set forth in 18 U.S. Code Chapter 31.

 Embezzlement convictions come with serious punishments, and the consequences can be long-lasting.
-A skilled local attorney could explain the charges and work to help the defendant avoid the most severe penalties.
+An embezzlement lawyer in Bloomington explain the charges and work to help the defendant avoid the most severe penalties.